I wish you to consider again your article on: The End Times According to Daniel, Part Two, Chapters 8-9 … with reference to Daniel-9 part of article.

 Taken in complete, this “sanctuary” that will be destroyed by the abomination along with ending sacrifices, points not to a temple in which God resides, but very likely at a “wing of a temple” or outer area in a temple that God once did reside.
 The only temple this could possibly be is the remnant of Herods temple as yet in Jerusalem.
 Instead of a (new) temple in which the chosen atone for transgression and sin, Zech-13 describes the “saving grace” poured out by the Lord upon the chosen, so it will not be by “sacrifice” of man that cleanses the chosen people, but by grace of the living God.
 Yet this new ‘temple’ has become almost as important as the return of Christ.

 Re: Daniel 9.
-The Hebrew word translated holy In verse 24 and sanctuary in verse 26 is the same, Qodesh.
+The Hebrew word translated holy In Daniel 9:24v and sanctuary in Daniel 9:26 is the same, Qodesh.
 It’s primary meaning is holy (200X) but sanctuary (68X) is the 2nd most frequent translation.
 Since the Romans didn’t destroy the “Holy” but the Temple, many scholars have concluded that Daniel was referring to the Temple in both these verses.
-And through out the Old Testament sanctuary and Temple are equivalent terms.
+And throughout the Old Testament sanctuary and Temple are equivalent terms.

 The King James translates verse 27 as follows.
 “And he shall confirm the covenant with many for one week: and in the midst of the week he shall cause the sacrifice and the oblation to cease, and for the overspreading of abominations he shall make [it] desolate, even until the consummation, and that determined shall be poured upon the desolate.”